 Melani: Little things matter, but don’t sweat the small stuff.

 Commenting on a boy’s success in a different sphere of their lives (especially in sport) has a great influence on how a boy reacts in your classroom.
-I have learnt to keep track of what happens in their lives outside my classroom walls.
+I have learned to keep track of what happens in their lives outside my classroom walls.
 I have always believed that seeing a child as an individual matters, but the boys have taught me that if I don’t pay attention to what happens to them out there, it means that I don’t care about them.

 Remembering birthdays and that a big match is coming up is important.